zachsalehe/t6_simulation/README.md

 ### How to run the different files in the directory, and what each of them does
 `format_data.py` reformats raw T6 data for training use.
 It takes one argument, `--data_root`, which is the root to the data directory.
 Instructions for how to capture experimental data and how to properly store it can be found below.

-`train_gan.py` trains a generative adversarial network to learn the T6's noise parameters.
+`train_gan.py` trains a generative adversarial network (GAN) to learn the T6's noise parameters.
 It also takes one argument, `--data_root`, which is the root to the same data directory as before.

 `simulate.py` runs the T6 simulation with its given arguments:
 ```